indigooooooo/resourcetrackerstable/README.md

 time → waits between checks.

-os → saves files in the right place.
+os → saves log files in the right place.

 datetime → writes when the check happened.